 Cayenne pepper is a staple ingredient in most people’s kitchen cupboards.
-We like it for the extra kick it gives our curries, and the way it can be just the element we’re looking for to save a dish from being bland.
-What people may not be aware of, however, is cayenne pepper’s health protecting capabilities.
+We like it for the extra kick it gives our curries and how it can be just the element we’re looking for to save a dish from being bland.
+What people may not be aware of, however, is Cayenne pepper’s health-protecting capabilities.

 Cayenne pepper could actually even save your life, as long as you know how to use it properly!

-Although we may consider it a food ingredient rather than a health product, it could serve us well to change this perspective; cayenne has been used around the world as a medicine for hundreds of years.
+Although we may consider it a food ingredient rather than a health product, it could serve us well to change this perspective; cayenne has been used worldwide as a medicine for hundreds of years.

-This life saving pepper contains a substance called capsaicin, which is capable of raising the body’s temperature; we all know how it feels when you bite down on a hot chilli pepper – that feeling of intense burning heat your mouth isn’t one you forget easily!
+This life-saving pepper contains a substance called capsaicin, which can raise the body’s temperature; we all know how it feels when you bite down on a hot chilli pepper – that feeling of intense burning heat in your mouth isn’t one you forget easily!

-The capsaicin in these peppers is said to be the most powerful substance on Earth for stimulation of blood circulation.
+The capsaicin in these peppers is said to be the most powerful substance on Earth to stimulate blood circulation.
 In the same way, it helps your digestive processes.

-There is something great about the way cayenne stimulates circulation though; it does so without causing any negative side effects, such as palpitations or raised blood pressure.
+There is something great about how cayenne stimulates circulation, though; it does so without causing any negative side effects, such as palpitations or raised blood pressure.

-It is commonly used to treat headaches, dental pain and sore throats, but can provide temporary relief from many kinds of pain – even chronic pain.
+It is commonly used to treat headaches, dental pain and sore throats but can temporarily relieve many kinds of pain – even chronic pain.

-Cayenne is useful when it comes to all of the above, but it can do so much more.
-This wonder spice is actually capable of preventing heart disease, and even heart attacks and strokes in the moment, if caught quickly.
+Cayenne is useful for all of the above but can do so much more.
+This wonder spice can prevent heart disease and even heart attacks and strokes at the moment if caught quickly.

-It is the capsaicin content that brings energy to the cardiovascular system, improving its activity for better heart health.
+The capsaicin content brings energy to the cardiovascular system, improving its activity for better heart health.

-It is possible to stop a heart attack or stroke in its tracks if caught quickly, which is why it would be a good idea to carry around some cayenne pepper at all times.
+It is possible to stop a heart attack or stroke in its tracks if caught quickly, so it would be a good idea always to carry some cayenne pepper.

 If you happen to be in the vicinity when someone has a heart attack or stroke, you may well be the one to save that person’s life.
-The results should be nothing short of amazing – this simple remedy can work in under a minute, and the chances are that several minutes later, that person will be functioning normally.
+The results should be nothing short of amazing.
+This simple remedy can work in under a minute, and the chances are that that person will function normally several minutes later.

-As quickly as possible, put one teaspoon of the cayenne powder into hot water and stir it up.
+Put one teaspoon of the cayenne powder into hot water and stir it up as quickly as possible.

 Ensure that they are still breathing, and have them drink it down.
-Alternatively, if you possess cayenne tincture, administer 5 to 10 drops of this orally.
+Alternatively, administer 5 to 10 drops of this orally if you possess cayenne tincture.
 These processes can be repeated every quarter of an hour if necessary.

-There has even been instances recorded where cayenne brought people back from the dead, after oral administration of cayenne.
+There have even been instances recorded where Cayenne brought people back from the dead after oral administration.

 It goes without saying that a heart attack or stroke sufferer should seek medical treatment even if revived by cayenne pepper; it is important to be checked over afterwards in case of serious defects.

 Cayenne can also be used as a preventative measure.
-Prevention is always better than cure, so it is a good idea to introduce more cayenne into the diet on a regular basis to strengthen the heart and improve circulation to the brain.
+Prevention is always better than cure, so it is a good idea to introduce more cayenne into the diet regularly to strengthen the heart and improve circulation to the brain.

-Cayenne tincture is a good thing to carry.
-It can be easier to distribute tincture to a person in trouble than getting them to drink a cup of tea with cayenne in it, but both of these methods are thought to be the most effective.
+A cayenne tincture is a good thing to carry.
+It can be easier to distribute tincture to a person in trouble than getting them to drink a cup of tea with cayenne, but both methods are thought to be the most effective.

 Be sure to carry it when you are undertaking any strenuous or stressful activities that might put a strain on the heart.